 First, and a brand new introduction for the AirPods lineup, is an oblong-shaped microphone that lines a portion of the outside of the earbud.
 This microphone is what controls the noise-cancellation for each bud by listening to how much, and what kind of noise is occurring around the listener.
 This then tunes the function to pipe in an equal, but opposite, frequency response to effectively cancel outside noise in your ears.

-As cool of a technology as this is, it does present a new potential port that can be a vulnerable opening for water to get into.
+As cool of technology as this is, it does present a new potential port that can be a vulnerable opening for water to get into, especially near or during water sports or workouts.

 Earbud Canal/ Speaker Driver